dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](teamcity-publish-package.png)

 The final step is creating and deploying the release.
-Similar to before, you provide the name of the project, the release number, and the environment you are deploying to.
+Similar to before, you provide the name of the project, the release number, and the environment you are deploying to:

 ![](teamcity-create-database-release.png)